Tendonitis, Tendon Injuries and Lacerations in Hand or Wrist

 • Hand therapy

 Acute tendon lacerations and ruptures almost always require urgent surgical repair for the best outcome.
 Once the tendon retracts and scars in, it can be difficult or impossible to repair, and generally will not heal on its own.
 If you have sustained a cut to your fingers, hand, or wrist, and are no longer able to normally move a finger, please seek urgent medical attention.
 Even small skin wounds can hide a surprising amount of deep damage to the tendons and nerves.
-Cut tendons diagnosed within the first few days can usually be surgically repaired.
-The procedure typically involves a regional numbing block of the arm, followed by some sedation in the OR, and suturing of the cut or ruptured tendons.
-After surgery, it is critically important to follow all your surgeon’s recommendations for activity limitations, splinting, and hand therapy to reduce the risk of permanent stiffness and rupture of the tendon repair.
+We can usually surgically repair cut tendons diagnosed within the first few days.
+The procedure typically involves a regional numbing block of your arm, followed by some sedation in the operating room, and suturing the cut or ruptured tendons.
+After surgery, it is critically important to follow all your surgeon’s recommendations for activity limitations, splinting and hand therapy to reduce the risk of permanent stiffness and rupture of the tendon repair.

 Call today for a clinic or telehealth appointment!
 854-429-4263